-‘Century: 100 Years of Type and Design’ Opens at AIGA
+‘Century: 100 Years of Type in Design’ Opens at AIGA

 Miller’s exhibition design for Century transforms the AIGA gallery into an immersive environment of typography.
 The walls and ceilings have been dotted with hundreds of typographic periods drawn from the Monotype library, and a pair of dynamic animations further express the variations of different typefaces.
 The design sets the stage for the remarkable host of artifacts on display, including rare works from the archives of leading design organizations including Monotype, AIGA, Pentagram, Mohawk Paper, the Type Directors Club, Condé Nast, Hamilton Wood Type and Printing Museum, the Type Archive, the Herb Lubalin Study Center at Cooper Union, Alan Kitching and the Museum of Printing.

 Monotype is one of the oldest and largest providers of type in the world, and in addition to its own library of typefaces, its holdings include the libraries of the other major type companies it has acquired over the years, including Linotype, ITC, Ascender and Bitstream, and many of the world’s most widely used typefaces, such as Helvetica, Frutiger, Univers, Optima and Times New Roman.
 To develop a unique experience for the AIGA centennial, the company turned to Miller, who was honored with the AIGA Medal this year.
 Miller and his team worked closely with the exhibition’s co-curators, Monotype creative director James Fooks-Bale and type director Dan Rhatigan, on the project.